About

 The college experienced a variety of changes throughout the 1970’s including a tremendous surge in occupational majors due to heavy veteran enrollment, the birth of KEPC college radio, along with the arrival and departure of collegiate sports teams and the El Paso International Community College in Germany.
 Despite these changes, PPSC stayed true to its historical roots by adapting to serve community needs first and foremost.

-Significant population growth during the last several decades in the Pikes Peak region drove the need for expanded educational services.
-As a result, the PPSC Downtown Studio Campus opened in 1986 to provide better exposure to the college’s arts and science programs and provide a center focusing on the arts.
-The Rampart Range Campus was built in the north end of the city in 1998, and the Falcon Campus in 2008.
-PPSC also began operating education centers on Fort Carson, Peterson Air Force Base and the U.S. Air Force Academy.
+Significant population growth in the Pikes Peak region over the last several decades created a need for expanded educational services.
+As a result, the PPSC Downtown Studio Campus opened in 1986 to enhance access to the college’s arts and science programs and establish a center focused on the arts.
+The Rampart Range Campus was built in the northern part of the city in 1998, and PPSC now also operates education centers at Fort Carson, Peterson Air Force Base, and the U.S. Air Force Academy.

 PPSC has become the largest post-secondary educational institution in Southern Colorado and offers the most widely accessible and affordable education in the region.